Evaluating Distributed Execution of Workloads: Architectures

 The use of a pilot system enables late binding of workloads to pilots.
 Late binding is the ability to utilize pilots dynamically, i.e., the workload is distributed onto pilots only when the pilots are effectively available.
 RADICAL-Pilot is capable of distributing the workload across pilots instantiated on diverse resources.
 This enables late binding to both pilots and resources: a workload is submitted to a specific resource only when a pilot on that resource is available.

 AIMES is implemented as four Python modules: aimes.emgr, the Execution Manager; aimes.bundle, the Bundle information system; radical.pilot, the RADICAL-Pilot pilot system; and radical.saga, the RADICAL-SAGA interoperability layer.
-Each module exposes well-defined or standardized interfaces and can thus be used independently from each other.
-For example, both RADICAL-SAGA and RADICAL-Pilot are used, independent of AIMES, by diverse scientific communities.
+Each module exposes well-defined or standardized interfaces and can thus be used independently.
+For example, both RADICAL-SAGA and RADICAL-Pilot are independently used by diverse scientific communities.

-The components of AIMES communicate globally via a database service, and locally via distributed messaging.
+The AIMES components communicate globally via a database service, and locally via distributed messaging.
 The AIMES Execution Manager and RADICAL-Pilot act in a Master/Worker pattern, as do the RADICAL-Pilot's managers with regard to the resources' batch system and the Pilot Agents.
 This decouples the global and local states of resource selection and execution management.
-AIMES uses late binding to both pilots and resources to select resources independent of how they will be used for execution. \amnote{removed a half-sentence which I failed to parse, to safe space}
+AIMES uses late binding to both pilots and resources to select resources independent of how they will be used for execution.

 AIMES maintains a global view of workload execution.
 The requirements of the workload's tasks are evaluated before any pilot is described and assigned to a resource.
-Once evaluated, tasks are translated to compute units and then scheduled into a global queue controlled by the RADICAL-Pilot Unit Manager.
-The Unit Manager assigns each task to any pilot instantiated on any resource that has the right type and a sufficient amount of capabilities to run it.
+Once evaluated, tasks are scheduled into a global queue controlled by the RADICAL-Pilot Unit Manager.
 Thus, AIMES can operate on multiple pilots on multiple resources with global scheduling algorithms.
 These algorithms can, for example, maximize overall resource utilization, prioritize resources, or evaluate resource affinities.